mahdyfo/woocommerce-price-optimizer/README.txt

 1. You must have WooCommerce installed.
 2. Activate the plugin through the 'Plugins' page in your WordPress.
 3. Go to the Pricimizer settings in the sidebar menu and set it up.
 4. Edit each product page and set a dynamic pricing model for them.
-Alternatively you can set them to read from global settings and then set a default pricing model in pricimizer settings.

 == Frequently Asked Questions ==